-We encourage you to create your plant and other symbols rather than rely exclusively on ours.
-It is simple: create your symbol, select all the elements (lines arcs circles, etc.) making up the new symbol, define a base point for the block, right-click, and give the new symbol a name.
+We encourage you to create your plants and other symbols rather than rely exclusively on ours.
+It is simple: create your symbol, select all the elements (lines, arcs, circles, etc.) making up the new symbol, define a base point for the block, right-click, and give the new symbol a name.

-Note: When defining a symbol, make sure to locate the position of the base point in the center of the symbol.
-This means that when the symbol is imported to a new drawing, it is anchored at an appropriate point.
+Note: When defining a symbol, make sure to locate the position of the base point in the centre of the symbol.
+This means that when the symbol is imported into a new drawing, it is anchored at an appropriate point.

 Here is an example of a symbol for Hydrangea macrophylla created by the team at Stately Paving and Landscape Design in Melbourne, Victoria.

-This team of designers focuses on delivering colorful designs to their clients ensuring that each plant species is represented by a symbol that gives the ‘look and feel’ of the species.
+This team of designers focuses on delivering colorful designs to their clients, ensuring that each plant species is represented by a symbol that gives the species’ ‘look and feel’.
 They also use SppDb, the companion plant database for gCADPlus, to provide comprehensive notes on the cultivation and care of species in the plant schedule.

 Approach #2 Generic symbols

-An alternative and simpler approach is to develop graphically rich symbols not tied to one species and use them for many plants.
-The figure below shows a symbol originally designed for daffodil bulb planting but also used for several different yellow flowering species.
-In this case, the symbol is named GenericYellow whereas the symbol for the Hydrangea macrophylla above carried the full botanical name.
+An alternative and more straightforward approach is to develop graphically rich symbols that are not tied to one species and that can be used for many plants.
+The figure below shows a symbol originally designed for daffodil bulb planting but also used for several different yellow-flowering species.
+In this case, the symbol is named GenericYellow, whereas the symbol for the Hydrangea macrophylla above carried the full botanical name.

 Adding new symbols to gCADPlus

-All that’s needed to incorporate new symbols into your copy of gCADPlus is to copy them to the gCADPlus library.
+To incorporate new symbols into your copy of gCADPlus, you simply need to copy them to the gCADPlus library.

 Tip: Once you have made several symbols, we find it worth creating a MySymbols library folder and setting up a custom path to in gCADPlus.

-The new symbols are then available via the Library while using gCADPlus.
+The new symbols are then available via the library using gCADPlus.

 We recommend creating a local folder for new symbols.
 Once that’s done, modify the path to the symbols folder.
 The collection of new symbols is always available and removes the need to carry lots of unnecessary blocks and details in your landscape design template and other drawings.

-It is not mandatory, but if you would like to make your symbols work in the same manner as native gCADPlus symbols, you need to follow the instructions set out below.
+It is not mandatory, but if you want your symbols to work like native gCADPlus symbols, you need to follow the instructions below.

 Creating a symbol in the gCADPlus way

 Landscape designs produced using CAD software can provide a sense of your style.
-One way to do that easily is to learn to make your symbols.
+One way to do that quickly is to learn to make your symbols.
 These are unique and give your drawings personality rather than relying on the built-in symbols that come with gCADPlus.
-Here we show how to make new symbols that are ‘built in the same way as those supplied with gCADPlus landscape design software.
+Here, we show how to build new symbols like those supplied by the gCADPlus landscape design software.

 The steps